ardaku/whoami/README.md

 MSRV is updated according to the [Ardaku MSRV guidelines], so it will only get updated on minor and major version bumps.
-All 2.x releases will be maintained with bugfixes until the end of 2027 at minimum.
-Past MSRV bumps and future
+All 2.x releases will be maintained with bugfixes until the end of 2027 at minimum, AND at least 1.5 years after the minimum supported Rust version was released (whichever is later).
+Past MSRV bumps and future plans:
-plans:

  - WhoAmI 2.3: Rust 1.95 MSRV (bump to get `cfg_select! {}` to make FFI code
    prettier)
  - WhoAmI 2.2: Rust 1.85 MSRV (bump to get the 2024 edition, pull in nix, etc.)
- - WhoAmI 2.1: Rust 1.75 MSRV (bump for new lang features, faster CI, pull in libc, etc.)
+ - WhoAmI 2.1: Rust 1.75 MSRV (bump for new lang features, faster CI, pull in libc, etc., maintained until the end of 2027)
- - WhoAmI 2.0: Rust 1.65 MSRV (support based on original 2.0 plan)
+ - WhoAmI 2.0: Rust 1.65 MSRV (promised MSRV, maintained until the end of 2027)
- - WhoAmI 1.x: Rust 1.40 MSRV (old MSRV policy, maintained until end of 2025 at minimum)
+ - WhoAmI 1.x: Rust 1.40 MSRV (old MSRV policy, maintained until end of 2026)

 Target-Specific MSRVs: